rprieto/infinity/README.markdown

 ## Stream operations

     myStream.filter (i) -> i%2 == 0       # a new stream with even numbers only
-    myStream.map (i) -> i*2               # doubles every number in the stream
+    myStream.map (i) -> i*2               # a new stream with all elements doubled
+    myStream.skip 2                       # a new stream that starts 2 elements further
-    myStream.take 5                       # get the first 5 elements (javascript array)
+    myStream.take 5                       # get the first 5 elements as a javascript array

-    stream.zip s1, s2, s3                 # creates a new steam pairing all streams 1 to 1
+    stream.zip s1, s2, s3                 # a new steam pairing all streams 1 to 1

 ## Try the sample code